move-os/moveOS/README.md

 # moveOS

-***moveOS*** is a lightweight Kernel with libraries to help build movable smart objects in a variety of domains.
-Currently, the target domains are:
+The ***moveOS*** comprises of a *lightweight Kernel* with supporting libraries that greatly help in developing and deploying *movable smart-objects* covering a variety of domains.
+Presently, the target domains include:

+  * Electric Vehicles
-  * Smart Vehicles - EVs
+  * Smart Carriers - Ground, Over the Surface, and Submerged Vehicles, and Flying Objects
-  * Robotic Arms
-  * Robotic Vehicles
+  * Robots
   * 3D Printers
+  * Other IoT and IIoT devices

+&nbsp;

-Main purposes of yet another OS include:
+Main purposes of the OS are:

+  * Lightweight Deployments
+  * Energy Efficiency
   * Real-time Responsiveness
-  * ROS Integration
   * Graphical and Headless Deployments
-  * Remote Graphical Interfaces
+  * Remote Graphical / Cloud Interfaces
   * Ready-to-use Modules
+  * ROS Integration

+&nbsp;

 ## Run-time Environment